ViiNeuS: Volumetric Initialization for Implicit Neural Surface reconstruction of urban scenes with limited image overlap: Related work

-\textbf{Neural implicit surface representations.} NeRF-based methods can achieve impressive NVS results but fail to accurately reconstruct scene surfaces given the lack of constraints or priors on the surface when modelling the scene as a density volume.
-Neural surface reconstruction approaches on the other hand, explicitly represent the surface as an SDF and propose various adaptations to train such methods through differentiable volume rendering~\cite{NeuS, VolSDF}.
-NeuS~\cite{NeuS} proposes a novel SDF-based rendering equation that relies on SDF values to compute the alpha blending factor used in volume rendering instead of densities as presented in the original NeRF~\cite{2020nerf}.
-Nevertheless, NeuS's original contribution is designed mainly for object-centric datasets and takes long training times.
-Some recent works aim to reduce training times~\cite{neus2} or reconstruct large-scale highly detailed landmark scenes~\cite{li2023neuralangelo}.
+\textbf{Neural implicit surface representations.} NeRF-based methods achieve impressive NVS results but fail to accurately reconstruct scene surfaces given the lack of constraints or priors on the surface when modeling the scene as a density volume.
+Neural surface reconstruction approaches, explicitly represent the surface as an SDF and propose various adaptations to train such methods through differentiable volume rendering~\cite{NeuS, VolSDF}.
+NeuS~\cite{NeuS} proposes a novel SDF-based rendering equation that relies on SDF values to compute the alpha blending factor used in volume rendering instead of densities as in NeRF~\cite{2020nerf}.
+However, NeuS's geometric initialization is designed for object-centric datasets and requires long training times.
+Recent works aim to reduce the training time~\cite{neus2} or reconstruct large-scale highly detailed landmark scenes~\cite{li2023neuralangelo}.
 Neuralangelo~\cite{li2023neuralangelo}, a SoTA method for outdoor landmarks reconstruction, requires many overlapping images assuming the structure to be reconstructed is centered within the scene.
 Indeed, similar to NeuS, they initialize the SDF with a spherical shape.
-Such approaches are not tailored for large unbounded driving scenarios and still require relatively long training times.
-In contrast, our method, is built upon NeuS's formulation and it is designed to reliably represent urban outdoor driving scenes.\\ \textbf{Driving scenes surface reconstruction.} Few surface reconstruction methods consider acquisition from a moving camera rig for driving sequences surface reconstruction.
+Such approaches are not tailored for large unbounded driving scenarios and still require hours of training.
+In contrast, our method is built upon NeuS's formulation but is designed to reliably represent urban outdoor driving scenes.\\ \textbf{Driving scenes surface reconstruction.} Few surface reconstruction methods consider acquisition from a moving camera rig for driving sequences surface reconstruction.
 Existing solution are mainly guided by LiDAR such as FEGR~\cite{fegr} and Urban Radianc Fields~\cite{urban-radiance-fields}, limiting their large-scale deployment.
 StreetSurf~\cite{streetsurf}, the most related method to our proposal, divides the scene into separate close-range and far-range views and uses ego pose-based road surface initialization.
 This method assumes the road and sidewalk are at the same height across the entire scene, which limits its applicability to long, narrow driving scenarios, as seen in the Waymo Open Dataset~\cite{Waymo}.
 Instead, \method~does not rely on such topological assumptions, making it more adaptable to a variety of driving scenes, including those that are short and curvy.
 Additionally, \method~is more compact and faster to train, as it represents the entire scene with a single hybrid implicit field.\\